Amy Levin launched Breakthrough Campaigns in the Summer of 2019. She also is a partner at Benenson Strategy Group.

 Patrick grew up year-round on Martha’s Vineyard and earned his bachelor’s degree in political science from the University of North Carolina at Chapel Hill.
 He lives in New York and Los Angeles.

-Lindsay Vermeyen is a vice president at Breakthrough Campaigns.
+Lindsay Vermeyen is a senior vice president at Breakthrough Campaigns.
 With a background in political and advocacy campaigns, Lindsay uses qualitative and quantitative research to help craft strategic communications for her clients.

 Lindsay has worked closely with Amy on winning campaigns at every level – from LAUSD school board, to congress, to statewide ballot initiatives, and to the presidency.
 In the 2016 cycle, Lindsay helped manage polling in Colorado and with millennials nationally for Hillary Clinton’s presidential campaign.
 In the 2018 cycle, she worked with Rep. Josh Harder to flip CA-10 from Red to Blue, helped elect the first openly gay governor of Colorado, and expand voting rights in Michigan.